callbag/callbag/readme.md

 - *Puller*: a sink that delivers data to a source
 - *Pullable*: a source that delivers data to a sink for each time it is delivered data from the sink
 - *Listener*: a sink that does not deliver data to the source
-- *Listenable*: a source that delivers data to a sink, but ignores any data deliverd to it
+- *Listenable*: a source that delivers data to a sink, but ignores any data delivered to it

 ### Protocol